xchriscode/pihype/README.md

 			}
 		}

-5. Models can be generate data when a form is submited
+5. Models can generate data when a form is submited
 	// example
 	-> You need to create a contact form
 	-> in the app/views/home/contact.php we have this